dremond71/AR_BowlingAlley/README.md

 ## Conclusion

-I had a lot of fun using the [Unity Editor](https://unity.com/products/core-platform), the [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) programming language, and [Google's AR Core API](https://developers.google.com/ar) to make these apps.
+I am having a lot of fun using the [Unity Editor](https://unity.com/products/core-platform), the [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) programming language, and [Google's AR Core API](https://developers.google.com/ar) to make these apps.

 Being able to export all my work as an android application (and others) is really convenient. :)